dgaydukov/cert-aws/sa/files/sa.md

 Under the hood there is a fleet of thousands Redshift Spectrum nodes spread across multiple AZ.
 Query is submitted to leader node of your Redshift cluster, which optimize/compile/push the query to the compute nodes.
 Compute nodes submit requests to redshift spectrum, spectrum create thousands of ec2 and query data from s3 and return it back to cluster.
 So with spectrum you can store frequently access data in redshift and IA data in s3 and create join of these 2 datasets.
 Distribution style (`DISTSTYLE` - primary goal in selecting it, to evenly distribute the data throughout the cluster for parallel processing) - when you load data into table, redshift distributes the rows to each of the compute nodes:
-* AUTO - start with ALL style, if table grows beyond certain limit, switch to EVEN.
+* AUTO - start with ALL style, if table grows beyond certain limit, switch to EVEN
 * ALL - copy of the entire table is distributed to every node.
-It is for small tables, less than 3million records.
+It is for small tables, less than 3M records
 * EVEN - leader node distributes the rows across the slices in a round-robin fashion.
 Use it when a table does not participate in joins or when there is not a clear choice between KEY/ALL distribution
 * KEY - rows are distributed according to the values in one column (this column must be defined as a `DISTKEY`), leader node places matching values on the same node slice.
 This similar to partitionKey in dynamoDB.
 Key is good if you have some foreign key (like departmentId in employee table) and so all employees for particular department would be stored in single slice.
 Don't confuse:
-* redshift vpc endpoint - endpoint for `com.amazonaws.us-east-1.redshift` to access redshift from inside vpc without internet, all traffic from your vpc to redshift stays inside vpc, you can also access redshift from private subnet
+* redshift vpc endpoint (inbound traffic to redshift)- endpoint for `com.amazonaws.us-east-1.redshift` to access redshift from inside vpc without internet, all traffic from your vpc to redshift stays inside vpc, you can also access redshift from private subnet
-* enhanced VPC routing - traffic (`COPY/UNLOAD` commands) between redshift and s3 stays inside vpc. you must configure routes, otherwise if you just enable it, but s3 is not accessible your `copy` would fail
+* enhanced VPC routing (outbound traffic from redshift) - traffic (`COPY/UNLOAD` commands) between redshift and s3 stays inside vpc. you must configure routes, otherwise if you just enable it, but s3 is not accessible your `copy` would fail
 There are 3 ways you can configure pathway for enhanced routing:
 * vpc endpoint for s3 - now s3 can be accessed from inside vpc without traversing internet
 * nat gateway - connect to s3 from private subnet using nat